jonathanchancey/stacks/README.md

 #### Ephemera - K3s

-Test cluster for Academy.
-Used to test major changes like swapping out the CNI and switching to BGP
+Test cluster for major changes like swapping out the CNI and switching to BGP

 ### Terraform - `terraform`